 These 4 units, built in 2018, are the prototype for replacing our canvass sided tents.
 Each of these structures sleep five and come with , two bunk beds, a double sized memory foam mattress and a private porch that faces a breathtaking view of our harbor, pier, the sillouette of Long Point and the distant outline of the mainland.
 These units assigned upon request and at the discretion of Guest Service Manager.

 Speaker Cabin (Sand Dabs)

 Upon request, pending availability, a special cabin can be provided for each guest group to use as speaker housing or to accommodate a guest with special needs that require availability of electricity and light.
 Cabin can be supplied with linens.
 Only four of these units exist in camp.

 All campers share a centralized, modern restroom facility complete with solar-assisted, hot showers and electricity since cabins do not have attached bathrooms.
 Each gender has access to 5 shower stalls and 5 flush toilet stalls.
 Additional latrines and rinse showers are located at waterfront.

 None of our guest quarters have private bathrooms.
-All cabins and tents do not have electric light or outlets but are furnished with a rechargeable lantern, one memory foam double bed mattress plus bunk beds with foam mattresses.
+All cabins and tents do not have electric light or outlets.
+All units are furnished with one memory foam double bed mattress plus bunk beds with recently upgraded foam mattresses.
 Guest groups are expected to bring their own sleeping bag or bedding, pillows, flashlight, towels and toiletries.